chiras/MetAnoDe/README.md

 ```

 The script supports both GPU and CPU processing; however, it is important to note that CPU processing significantly extends the duration of model training.
 Therefore, for efficient training, GPU utilization is strongly recommended here.
 There is no strict limit on the number of reference sequences and their lengths or off-target classes that can be incorporated.
 However, the memory required for encoding and training could potentially be a constraint depending on the available hardware resources.

+## Output

+By default, the software retains all sequences in the query data but annotates them based on their classification from each of the three models in the output.
+However, an option for sequence removal is also available.
+The software generates two output files stored in the 'predictions' subfolder: a comma-separated file (CSV) presenting classification results in tabular format, and a second file containing flagged sequences (or a subset if removal is opted) in FASTA format.